Settings Reference

 Type: <array of strings>

 Modifies which built-in dependency nodes are analyzed.
-By default, only import statements are analyzed.
+By default, all next nodes are analyzed:

 Available values: